Hunter Biden rejects House Republicans' call for public testimony | Politics

 U.S. President Joe Biden's son Hunter Biden rejected a request to testify to an open hearing before a Republican-controlled U.S. House of Representatives committee conducting an impeachment probe of his father, his lawyer said on Wednesday.

-House Republicans allege that the president and his family have improperly profited from policy decisions Biden participated in as vice president in 2009-17, but have not provided evidence of Biden financially benefiting.
+House Republicans allege the president and his family have improperly profited from policy decisions Biden participated in when he was vice president from 2009 to 2017, but have not provided evidence of Biden financially benefiting.
 The White House has denied wrongdoing and Hunter Biden, in a deposition with congressional investigators, repeatedly said his father was not involved in, and drew no financial benefit from, his son's business activities.

 "The House Oversight Committee has called Hunter Biden's bluff," James Comer, the chairman of the panel, said in a statement.
 "Next week's hearing with Hunter Biden and his associates is moving forward and we fully expect Hunter Biden to participate."
 House Republicans will soon need to make a decision on next steps on the probe.